jayco12/jayco12/README.md

 - 👋 Hi, I’m @jayco12
-- 👀 I’m interested in Programming
+- 👀 I’m a software engineer
 - 🌱 I’m a Flutter developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me (you can reach me on my email (Oduyebojod@gmail.com))